What if you lost one lead this year because your website wasn’t optimized for conversion?

-Which is why preparing your website to convert its visitors is absolutely vital… before you drive traffic to it (paid and organic).
+This is why preparing your real estate website to convert its visitors is absolutely vital… before you drive traffic to it (paid and organic).
 How, though, do you know if your website is or isn’t optimized for conversion?

 And that’s happening all over the online world, not just at Carrot.
 52% of all global online traffic is generated from smartphones, according to Shane Barker.

 This means, if you’re going to convert over half of your website visitors, you can’t create a bad mobile experience.
 Google is taking this so seriously that they recently rolled out mobile-first indexing – which basically means that they prioritize the performance of the mobile version of your website over the desktop version.
 And they’re not the only ones who take mobile website performance seriously…

 So do your website visitors.

 In fact, 61% of buyers form more positive opinions about brands that offer a remarkable mobile experience, according to Crazyegg.

 That’s why, at Carrot, every single one of our website designs is crafted to convert visitors regardless of the device they’re using to browse.

 Here are some signs that your website isn’t mobile friendly…

 - You can scroll side-to-side and the screen doesn’t adjust to the size of the device.

 - The words become so small they’re unreadable on a mobile device.